daeh/zotero-markdb-connect/README.md

 _ZoteroObsidianCitations_ needs to map your [Better BibTex](https://retorque.re/zotero-better-bibtex/) (BBT) citekeys to the corresponding Zotero Item IDs.
 There are 3 ways to do this:

 1. Pinned BBT citekeys
    - This is the easiest option but requires that the BBT citekeys used in your Markdown notes are pinned in Zotero.
-Having the citekey pinned for items with associated Markdown notes is a good practice, otherwise the citekeys in Zotero might change when other items in your library are added/removed.
+(It is a good practice to pin the citekeys of items with associated Markdown notes, otherwise the citekeys in Zotero might change when other items in your library are added/removed.)
 2. _BetterBibTex JSON_ Export
    - If the BBT citekeys in your Markdown notes are not pinned in Zotero, you can specify the path to an auto-updating BBT JSON export of your library.
 3. Markdown notes contain the Zotero Item Keys